andrewni420/Evolutionary-Computation/poker/README.md

 # Poker

 Using evolutionary reinforcement learning to create a superhuman poker AI.

-Code breakdown is described below:
+Dependencies: must configure python.edn to point to a dynamically loaded python library with the requests and mpi4py modules installed.
+Must have an MPI version such as pmix installed.

+To run evolution: (MPI/ERL ...args)\
+To run one or more evolutionary loops with intra and/or inter-run comparison: (MPI/multi-ERL \[...args\] ...args)\
+To run an evolutionary loop that caches intermediate values so that it can be stopped at any time and restarted: (MPI/hot-start ...args)

+## MPI.clj
+The main functionality of the repository.
+Runs a distributed evolutionary algorithm using MPI, optionally with various bells and whistles such as hot-starting and intra-run comparison built on top.

 ## ERL.clj

-The main function of the repository.
-Runs the evolutionary loop and outputs a trained neural network
+Controls the evolutionary loop, such as parent selection and hall-of-fame.

 ## transformer.clj